Methylenediphenyl Diisocyanate and Diamine (MDI/MDA) substances - information sheet

 Human and ecological exposures

-• The assessment indicated that exposure of Canadians to MDIs is expected to result primarily during the use of products containing unreacted or "free" MDIs, such as adhesives and sealants, including spray polyurethane foam products.
+• The screening assessment indicated that people living in Canada may be exposed to MDIs from the use of products containing unreacted or "free" MDIs, such as adhesives and sealants, including SPF products.

-• Exposure of Canadians to MDAs from the environment is expected to be low as they are not manufactured in Canada and their use is limited to a few industrial applications.
+• Exposure of people living in Canada to MDAs from the environment is expected to be low as these substances are not manufactured in Canada and their use is limited to a few industrial applications.
 Moreover, exposure to MDAs from the use of products available to consumers is not expected.

 • In Canada, MDIs have the potential to be released to the environment, primarily to air, during industrial uses such as in the production of engineered wood and polyurethane products.